Ethycs/persistent-sensor-storage/README.md

 # persistent-sensor-storage
 Persistent sensor storage of coupled data in database via API

-This application is developed with the Pixi package tool, it is recommended to use this tool here: https://pixi.sh/latest/

-TODO:
-    1. Setup API
-    2. Setup Database
-    3. Orchestrate Together

 Choices:
     a.
 Fastapi is a familiar technology that is more than sufficient for this task
     b.
 Uvicorn is a fast ASGI web server for Python
     c.
 SqlAlchemy
     d. sqlite and Postgresql as Test and Production databases

-From root folder
-pixi run uvicorn src.persistent_sensor_storage.main:app --host 0.0.0.0 --port 8000

-How to test:
-    1. Make sure Uvicorn is running
-    2. pixi run pytest

-How to standup prod ()
-    1. docker compose -f docker/docker-compose.yml up --build

 TODO:
 1. Reconcile issue between pip on container and pixi
-2. Work on the compose file working with a requirements.txt in a root file rather than docker
-3. Stress test testing code for database performance
+2. Stress test testing code for database performance
+3. Rewrite Application Async
 4. Double check on spec

 This project implements a RESTful API using FastAPI to manage project nodes and sensors.
 The API provides endpoints to create, retrieve, update, and connect nodes and sensors.
 The project is containerized with Docker for production deployment and uses Pixi for development environment management and dependency resolution.